JAlcocerT/JAlcocerT/content/blog/da-ml-calculus.md

 The first time I got to know calculus, was with derivatives and integrals.

-I kind of like derivatives...but hated integrals.
+> I kind of like derivatives...but hated integrals.

-Probably because of the lack of purpose that I was given.
+Probably because of the *lack of purpose* that I was given.

-I could not be more wrong at that point, as calculus its both: beautiful and useful...
+I could not be more wrong at that point, as **calculus is both: beautiful and useful**

-...if you get it explained right.
+...if you get it explained properly.

 The essence of calculus.